webpack/changelog-v5/MIGRATION GUIDE.md

 * Consider removing `optimization.moduleIds` and `optimization.chunkIds`.
 The defaults are probably perfect.
 They support Long Term Caching (in production) and debugging (in development)
 * Reconsider `optimization.splitChunks`.
   * It's recommended to use either the defaults or `optimization.splitChunks: { chunks: "all" }`
-  * When using HTTP/2 and Long Term Caching set `optimization.splitChunks: { chunks: "all", maxInitialRequests: 30, maxAsyncRequests: 30, maxSize: 100_000 }`
   * When really using a custom configuration replace `name` with `idHint`.
-  * Used to disable the defaults with `default: false, vendors: false`.
-Consider not doing this, but if you really want to `default: false, defaultVendors: false`.
+  * When used to disable the defaults with `default: false, vendors: false`: Consider not doing this, but if you really want to `default: false, defaultVendors: false`.
 * When using the `WatchIgnorePlugin`, use `watchOptions.ignore` instead.
 * When using `[hash]`: Consider changing to `[contenthash]` (not the same, but better)
 * Using WASM: Set `experiments.syncWebAssembly: true` (after migration to webpack 5, migrate to `experiments: { asyncWebAssembly: true, importAsync: true }` instead)
-* Using .mjs: Set `experiments.mjs: true`
 * Using `entry: "./src/index.js`: you can omit it, that's the default
 * Using `output.path: path.resolve(__dirname, "dist")`: you can omit it, that's the default
 * Using `output.filename: "[name].js"`: you can omit it, that's the default
 * Using Yarn PnP and the pnp-resolver-plugin: you must omit it, that's supported by default now.
 * Using `IgnorePlugin` with a regular expression as argument: It takes an options object now: `new IgnorePlugin({ resourceRegExp: /regExp/ })`.
+* Need to support an older browser?
+Add version to `target` options
+  * By default, Webpack's runtime code uses ES2015 syntax to build smaller bundles.
+  * If your build targets environments that don't support this syntax (like IE11), you'll need to add `"es5"` to the `target` option, e. g. `target: ["web", "es5"]`.
+  * For Node.js builds include the supported node.js in the `target` option and webpack automatically figure out which syntax is supported, e. g. `target: "node8.6"`.

 # Cleanup code